omoju/omoju.github.io/_posts/2016-11-24-Babasola-Thomas-At-80.md

   <figcaption> My father with his grand nephew, New York City, 2003.
   </figcaption>
 </figure>
 Whatever sense of style I have, I got a significant amount from my Dad who relishes the art of dress.
 As a teenager, I served as my father’s defacto butler.
 I loved helping him gather all the various pieces that were brought together to create a distinct look.
-If I had to say what my father’s aesthetic is, it seems to be fashioned after Prince Philip, Duke of Edinburgh (Philip Mountbatten).
+If I had to say what my father’s aesthetic is, it seems to be fashioned after Prince Philip, Duke of Edinburgh, the husband of Britain’s Queen Elizabeth.

-Whilst in the West, it was always a well-cut suit, often light brown, or grey, paired with a white shirt or at the most extreme a light blue shirt, a gold Rolex (presidential bracelet) on his wrist, a diamond signet ring on his pinkie finished off with a loafer of some kind.
-He hardly wore monks, wingtips or brogues.
-In Winter, the loafers were switched for a black napa leather Chelsea boot, a black cashmere top coat and a checkered cream and tan wool scarf.
+Whilst in the West, it is always a well-cut suit, often light brown, or grey, paired with a white shirt or at the most extreme a light blue shirt, a gold Rolex (presidential bracelet) on his wrist, a diamond signet ring on his pinkie finished off with a loafer of some kind.
+He hardly wears monks, wingtips or brogues.
+In Winter, the loafers are switched for a black napa leather Chelsea boot, a black cashmere top coat and a checkered cream and tan wool scarf.

 <figure>
   <img src="{{ site.url }}/images/BabasolaThomas80/Daddy_Mummy_GranKids_70.JPG" alt="Daddy" style="width: 450px;">